Melikhaya Frans

 Melikhaya Frans (born 2 January 1990) is a South African long-distance runner.

 In 2018, he competed in the men's half marathon at the 2018 IAAF World Half Marathon Championships held in Valencia, Spain.
 He finished in 60th place.
+His top performance in the marathon distance came in 2022 when he ran 2:09:24 at the world championships held in Eugene, Oregon in the United States.
+In 2025, Frans won both the Philadelphia and Riga Marathons, the latter race held in the capital city of Latvia.